gggliuye/VIO/docs/Tracking/TrackingIntroduction.rst

 Direct Methods
 ------------------
 we can also use direct methods for tracking.
-Depends on the intensity of pixels.
-SVO LSD_SLAM
+Direct (and semi-direct) methods eliminate the need of costly feature extraction and robust matching techniques for motion esimation.
+As these algorithms operate directly on pixel intensities, which can result in subpixel precision at high frame-rate.
+And as a result of these patch match approaches, they are very robust to fast move.

+SVO (Fast Semi-Direct Monocular Visual Odometry)
+>>>>>>>>>>>>>
+SVO is designed for Drones(Micro Aerial Vehicles), a semmi-direct method.
+While the camera is localized under the drone, pointing downside.
+It can run very fast, 55 FPS on the onboard embedded computer.

+However it is not robust for rotation.
+When test with AR situations, where exist a lot of rotation vertical, SVO system can easily failed.

 Pose Calculation
 ---------------------